Controllers

 }

-Class Instances
+Class Instance

-Webman supports passing class instances through parameter type hints, for example:
+Webman supports passing class instances through parameter type hints.
+For example:

 app\service\Blog.php